Southern Airways Express: History

 In February 2019, Southern Airways acquired Mokulele Airlines, its third airline acquisition in five years.
 The Hawaii-based commuter airline also flew the Cessna Caravan, making it a logical target for Southern.
 Since the acquisition, Southern has worked to retain and strengthen the Mokulele brand in the Hawaiian islands and now serves 10 airports in the state.
 It is the largest inter-island carrier by daily departures.
 Southern recently announced its intention to bring 30-seat aircraft to its Hawaiian footprint to add to its 14 Caravans operating in the state.
+The Southern Airways Express Saab 340s started operating in Hawai'i in July 2022, with service linking Honolulu to Lana'i and Moloka'i.
+The planes will not take on the Mokulele brand, instead retaining the Southern Airways continental livery.
 In addition, Southern/Mokulele has partnered with California-based AmpAire to bring hybrid-electric aircraft to Hawaii.
 The initial test flights took place in December 2020.

-Also in 2019, Southern Airways launched operations in New England with initial service to Nantucket, MA, Boston/Norwood, MA, and Providence, RI.
-On September 28, 2020, New Bedford, MA, was announced as the fourth destination in the region, and Southern's second metro-Boston airport, Hanscom Field, was added in 2021.
-Southern also began weekly seasonal service from Lancaster, PA, to Nantucket in 2021.
 On April 30, 2019, it was announced that SkyWest has a strategic minority investment in the company.

-Shortly after the Covid pandemic caused a mandatory inter-island quarantine in Hawaii, Southern/Mokulele announced its fourth acquisition: Honolulu-based Makani Kai Air, a division of Schuman Aviation.
+Shortly after the COVID-19 pandemic caused a mandatory inter-island quarantine in Hawaii, Southern/Mokulele announced its fourth acquisition: Honolulu-based Makani Kai Air, a division of Schuman Aviation.
 CEO Richard Schuman joined Mokulele as its Executive Vice President for Hawaii, and the Makani Kai Aircraft began the transition to Mokulele livery.
 As of May 2021, Southern/Mokulele was operating 220 peak-day departures system-wide, with approximately 120 of those in Hawaii.

-In June 2021, Southern switched its east coast hub from Baltimore-Washington International Airport to Washington Dulles International Airport, where it offers the third-highest number of daily destinations behind United Airlines and Delta Air Lines.
+In June 2021, Southern switched its east coast hub from Baltimore-Washington International Airport back to Washington Dulles International Airport, where it offers the third-highest number of daily destinations behind United Airlines and Delta Air Lines.

-The Southern Airways Express Saab 340s started operating in Hawai'i in July 2022, with service linking Honolulu to Lana'i and Moloka'i.
-The planes will not take on the Mokulele brand, instead retaining the Southern Airways continental livery.

 On March 28, 2022, it was announced that Air Choice One was being acquired by Southern Airways Corporation (SAC), parent company of Southern Airways Express, but keeping both air operator's certificates separate.

+On March 30, 2023, it was announced that the Marianas Southern Airways division of the airline was withdrawing from the CNMI, citing "unwillingness of Governor Arnold Palacios to honor the contract signed by the previous administration".

+In July 2023, Surf Air Mobility, the parent company of Southern Airways Express, went public on the stock market through a direct listing on the New York Stock Exchange (under the ticker symbol "SRFM").